-- That you are concerned for the welfare of the endangered Mountain Caribou – Canada’s only uniquely Canadian large mammal.
+- You are concerned for the welfare of the endangered Deep-Snow Mountain Caribou – Canada’s only uniquely Canadian large mammal.

-- That the proposed moratorium area was federally designated in 2014 as critical habitat for caribou by the Federal government under the Species at Risk Act.
+- The proposed moratorium area was designated in 2014 as critical habitat for caribou by the Federal government under the Species at Risk Act.

-- That notwithstanding this, BC’s Ministry of Forest, Land and Natural Resource Operations awarded several cutting permits within the past year, most recently in December.
+- Notwithstanding this, BC’s Ministry of Forest, Land and Natural Resource Operations has since then awarded hundreds of logging permits within the proposed moratorium area, covering tens of thousands of hectares.

-- Your experience of Wells Gray, your love of untouched landscapes, comparisons with other regions of the world you’ve lived in or visited, the importance of wild places to contemporary society losing touch with the living green world, etc.
+- Your experience of oldgrowth rainforests within the range of Deep-Snow Caribou, your enjoyment of untouched landscapes, comparisons with other regions of the world you’ve lived in or visited, the importance of wild places to contemporary society losing touch with the living green world, etc.

-If Sending an E-mail, Please CC to One or More of the Following
+If Sending an E-mail to John Horgan, CC One or More of the Following

 - Hon.
 George Heyman, Minister of Environment & Climate Change Strategy